-To include book chapters, articles or any other copyright protected material within class notes, course packs or
+To include book chapters, articles or any other copyright-protected material within class notes,

-Learning Management System (LMS) subject for student to access the online material directly.
-No copyright clearance
+the relevant Learning Management System (LMS) subject for students to access the online material directly.

 Option 2: If the above is not possible: